near/community/README.md

 We currently host the following meetings:
 * Community Talk -- Bi-weekly events to which we invite founders and researches in the space to introduce their project
-* Thursday Jam -- Weekly event to discuss ideas, use cases, and hear from builders across the space
 * NEAR Middleware Work Group (Wasm, RPC, Bridge, Runtime, Trie, etc) -- Weekly event
 * NEAR Bridge Work Group -- Weekly event
 * NEAR Engineering Weekly -- Weekly event